 eForms Logo

-A uniform power of attorney act (UPOAA) statutory form is adopted by 32 States to use the same form allowing an individual (principal) to transfer financial responsibilities to someone else (agent) while they are alive.
-Otherwise known as a durable power of attorney, it must be notarized by the principal to go into effect.
+A uniform power of attorney act (UPOAA) is adopted by 32 States as their statutory form which allows an individual (principal) to transfer financial responsibilities to someone else (agent).
+Otherwise known as a durable power of attorney, it can be used while the principal is alive and must be notarized.

 Uniform Power of Attorney Act (UPOAA)